Ask questions or fill in the information for a quote, we're here to help.

 Trips to the Middle East in general should be taken from October to April because the summers in this region can be extremely hot and humid.
 Summer temperatures can reach as high as 50 degrees Celsius.
 If you really cannot schedule your trip for any other time, there are still plenty of indoor activities to do.
 Dubai boasts the world’s largest mall, which has an aquarium, Discovery Center, ice skating rink, movie theatre, and over 1,200 stores and restaurants.

 Travelers should also keep in mind public and religious holidays.
-The month of Ramadan, which is typically in August and September, depending on moon sightings, is a holy time for Muslims.
+The month of Ramadan, which occurs in either the same month or the previous month that it occurred the year before, depending on the cycle of the moon, is a holy time for Muslims.
 This means that visitors are required by law to be respectful of the fast that Muslims are undergoing, and also refrain from eating, smoking, or drinking in public.
 Breaking this law can result in a heavy fine or even jail time depending on where you are and the severity of the crime that you have committed.
 Many restaurants and businesses will be closed or very slow until after sunset in observation for Ramadan.
 Always respect local traditions.
 This includes not taking photographs of government areas or people without permission.

 There are no major health concerns or vaccinations required for visitors traveling to the UAE.
 However, you are advised to check for health warnings before departure.
 Always use sunscreen as the desert sun can be very harsh.
 Be careful of what types of medicine you bring into the UAE.
 Many prescription drugs that are considered legal in your home country may be illegal in the UAE.
 Check with the UAE government to make sure that your drugs are allowed in the UAE, and always carry a doctor’s note.
 Penalties for illegal drugs can be as severe as jail time or even a death penalty.